Best Beer Gardens Brighton & Sussex

-There is nothing quite like enjoying a refreshing drink with the sun in your eyes and a fully stocked bar just a few yards away.
-This is the special place a beer garden occupies.
-All the comforts of your favourite public house, with the benefits of a park or outside space.
+There is nothing quite like enjoying a refreshing drink with the sun on your skin and a fully stocked bar just a few yards away.
+The best beer gardens Brighton and Sussex have to offer take many shapes and sizes, from a traditional English garden, a cleverly designed inner city yard or even a roof terrace, they all hold a special place for us.
 For families, they represent a place where parents can sit and enjoy a drink whilst the children keep themselves occupied.
 For everyone else the beer garden is the first thought that pops into our heads when the sun decides to show its face.

-Here is our breakdown of the best beer gardens in Brighton, Hove and beyond.
+Here is our breakdown of some of the best beer gardens Brighton, Hove and wider Sussex give us.
 Be sure to check these out at the next opportunity to indulge your alfresco drinking needs.

 Brighton beer gardens can be difficult to come by, but once you know where to look the rewards are there to be reaped.
 There are plenty of outdoor spaces to enjoy a beverage but these beer gardens take things up a notch.

 This lively pub, venue and kitchen is one of Brighton’s best-known spots.
 The popular pub is often packed come Friday and Saturday nights with people drinking, dancing and having a generally great time.
 Their outside space consists of a heated and covered garden, with booths and BBQ which lends itself well to some late night alfresco action.
 With outside DJ’s in the summer months this is certainly one to keep the party going.
 Read our evening food review at The Black Lion

 OhSo Social, King’s Road